tearust/tea-docs/Try_the_demo/Run_task_on_other_blockchain.md

 In the Node WebUI we creat a `requestDelegate` extrinsic first.
 Note there are three parameters:

-1. client: account that want to send a task
+1. client: account that want to be an agent, we need to deposit from this account to the task delegator account.
-2. delegator: account of [TEA netwrok](http://t-rust.com/#/doc_list/What_is_TEA%3F%2FREADME.md) , we need to deposit from this account to the task delegator account
+2. delegator_name: agent name, begin task will use the delegator_name.
 3. net_address: net address of delegator in [TEA netwrok](http://t-rust.com/#/doc_list/What_is_TEA%3F%2FREADME.md) (you can find it at "Prerequisites->Delegate Net Address" section above)
 4. fee: gas fee for the node that help to sent HTTP request to [TEA netwrok](http://t-rust.com/#/doc_list/What_is_TEA%3F%2FREADME.md)